Jyst7/NonLinear/journal.md

 ok so ive seen things like a core xyz but that mechanism seems too complicated and i feel wouldn't be super precise i am going to read more on it so core xyz looks complicated and im not smart enough for that so as i was thinking before it would more be like a CoreXY + Gantry Z-Axis

-currently i am making some base design drawings for the main body not the wierd base thingy
+currently i am making some base design drawings for the main body not the wierd base thingy this seems very expensive so the build volume would prob be at most 10x10x10 most the price would prob go to the linear motors and lead screws or something mcmaster-carr to the rescue

+ok so if i have $300 and i have 3 motors for base, and 2 for core xy, and 4 for z axis thats 9 motors lets say $30 each thats 9*30 so 270 uhhh ok we gotta find cheaper motors or less prob both ok so i think that website was overpriced on amazon and robot shop they are more so $20 so thats $180 that leaves some money for belts lead screws and linear rails and the rest will be bearings and hopefully just 3d print the rest

+bom
+limit $300
+- 3 motors for z
+- 2 motors for xy
+- 2 motors for pitch
+- 1 motor for yaw
+- 8 motors $20 each
+= $160